dougshults/competitive-agent/replit.md

 ## Overview

-PropTech Intel is a Flask-based web application designed for property technology intelligence.
-The application is configured for deployment on Replit using Gunicorn as the WSGI server with PostgreSQL as the database backend.
+PropTech Intel is a Flask-based competitive intelligence platform for property technology analysis.
+The application features AI-powered article analysis, real-time PropTech news scraping, and structured competitive intelligence reporting.
+Configured for deployment on Replit using Gunicorn with SQLite database backend.

 ## System Architecture